Mayor Frank Klipsch defends city actions as HESCO barriers broke. Businesses 'were intending on staying there and doing what they could with their businesses'

 City personnel transported a total of 30 people out of downtown floodwaters by boat.

 The Mississippi River was at 22.33 feet at 5:30 p.m.
 Wednesday.
-The crest of 22.38 feet is expected early Thursday, and the area is expecting 3/10 to 4/10 of an inch of rain overnight.
+The crest of 22.38 feet is expected early Thursday, and the area is expecting three-tenths to four-tenths of an inch of rain overnight.
 A flash flood watch remains in effect until Thursday afternoon.

 Other messages from the press conference: